-The SR1.5 and SRCCL were produced through a collaboration between the three IPCC Working Groups, the SROCC by only WGs I and II.
+The SR1.5 and SRCCL were produced through a collaboration between the three IPCC Working Groups, SROCC by only Working Groups I and II.
 Here we focus on key findings relevant to the physical science basis covered by WGI.

 Observations of climate change